Agriculture investment

 Andrew Strahley

-Andrew leads the ongoing strategy, management, and growth of the firm’s Australasian farmland platform.
+Andrew leads the ongoing strategy, focusing on capital deployment, client engagement, regional governance, and key strategic initiatives in Australasia.
 Andrew has extensive experience in farmland agriculture in Australia and other countries.
 Prior to joining the firm, Andrew held senior management positions with ConAgra and Mitsubishi.
 Andrew has been a Managing Director of Hancock Farming Company and Manulife Investment Management Timberland and Agriculture (Australasia) Pty Limited (formerly known as Hancock Natural Resource Group Australasia Pty Limited), the property manager for Manulife Investment Management’s Australian assets since its inception in 2000.
 Andrew serves on the Agriculture Investment Committee, company boards for the firm’s Australian investment vehicles, chairing each of the firm’s Australian investment vehicles and is a member of the Australian Institute of Agricultural Science and Technology.

 - Education: B.S., Applied Science in Agriculture, Charles Stuart University at Wagga